 The MDN is the only network providing a long-term record for the concentration of mercury (Hg) in precipitation in North America.
 MDN sites follow standard procedures and use approved precipitation collectors and rain gages.
 The automated collector is similar to the NTN collector, but it is modified to preserve mercury.
 Site operators collect samples every Tuesday morning.
-Chemical analysis of the MDN samples is performed by the WSLH.
+Chemical analysis of the MDN samples is performed by the NADP laboratory.

 All MDN samples are analyzed for total mercury concentration.
-The HAL reviews field and laboratory data for accuracy and completeness, and identifies samples that were mishandled, compromised by equipment failure, or grossly contaminated.
+The NADP reviews field and laboratory data for accuracy and completeness, and identifies samples that were mishandled, compromised by equipment failure, or grossly contaminated.

-As of December 2021, there were 82 active MDN sites.
+As of December 2023, there were 84 active MDN sites.
 Data from the MDN is available on the NADP website (http://nadp.slh.wisc.edu).
-Subsamples of MDN precipitation were analyzed for methyl mercury (MeHg) at 7 NADP sites.
 Details about sample collection and analysis are available on the NADP website.